SparseOpt/sparseopt.github.io/_pages/SRO.md

 ```

 <div style="text-align:justify;">
-After defining the functions of the sparse linear regression problem, we call <b style="font-size:16px;color:#777777">NL0R</b> to solve the problem as follows.
+After defining the functions of the sparse linear regression problem, we call <b>NL0R</b> to solve the problem as follows.
 </div>
 <p style="line-height: 1;"></p>